cuadah9183/Recitation-017-Team-1/README.md

 Social Media Website where users can post images with descriptions and interact with images and fellow users.

 I am forcing changes to the main branch to cause merge conflicts

+Adding a couple of lines from Github UI